Reviewer Guidelines

 Seismica does not use a structured review form.
 The following sections provide some guidance on information to include and questions to consider in writing your review, which can be uploaded to the journal website as a PDF or copy-pasted into a text box when you are ready to submit it.
 Any format is fine as long as reviews are clear and respectful.
 Reviewers may also upload marked up copies of the manuscript file (remember to strip any personal identification from the file before uploading it if you are not signing your review)

 Reviewers should inform the handling Editor if a manuscript contains or appears to contain plagiarism or falsified or manipulated data, or if there are any strong similarities between the submitted manuscript and another either published or under consideration by a different journal.
-If necessary, provide a companion or similar paper for reference during the review process.
+If relevant, please provide the editor a companion or similar paper for comparison.

 Clearly explain and support your judgements so that editors and authors may understand the basis of your comments and provide reference to additional published works, where appropriate.